-Each megakaryocyte can produce 5000-10,000 platelets.
 Old platelets are destroyed by phagocytosis in the spleen and liver (Kupffer cells).
 Survival of platelets is measured in days (average 7 to 9 days).
 Primarily, platelet activity is associated with the initiation of coagulation cascades.
-Damage in blood vessels makes the subendothelial surface the primary target site of platelet action, where it establishes the hemostasis.
+Damage in the blood vessel makes the subendothelial surface the primary target site of platelet action, where it establishes the hemostasis.